 Barrel & Guide Rod

-The Barrel on the VP9 has a very nice finish on it.
-After over 1300 rounds it is starting to get the slight hint of classic barrel chatter marks.
-After cleaning and wiping it down, both sides of the chamber also had just a slight sign of wear.
+The Barrel on the TP9SF seems to have the same Cerakote over phosphate finish on it.
+After over 2000 rounds it has some of the classic barrel chatter marks.
+After cleaning and whipping it down, both sides of the chamber also have just a slight sign of wear.